mschlafly/baxterplaysyahtzee/README.md

 For locating dice, there are about 3cm error when the Baxter's hand is 20 cm above the table.
 It comes from two folds:
     1. The detected square region in image is not the accurate countour of the real dice.
-    2. The sensor data of Baxter's camera pos might not be so accurate.
+    2. The pose of Baxter's camera frame might not be so accurate.

+Besides, I forgot 2 important things before the demo day:
+1. I should have increased the camera exposure time, so that the image can be brighter.
+This can greatly improve the detection accuracy.
+Besides, We team have dicussed about adding lights, but forgot it at last.
+2. I forgot to undistort the dice's 2d pos in image before tranferring it to 3d.
+This will increase a little bit error.

 ------------------------------------------- Notes for Setting or Testing Baxter ---------------------------------